loda-lang/loda-programs/programs/oeis/list0.md

 * [A003215](http://oeis.org/A003215) ([L06 program](A003215.asm)): Hex (or centered hexagonal) numbers: 3*n*(n+1)+1 (crystal ball sequence for hexagonal lattice).
 * [A003261](http://oeis.org/A003261) ([L07 program](A003261.asm)): Woodall (or Riesel) numbers: n*2^n - 1.
 * [A003314](http://oeis.org/A003314) ([L08 program](A003314.asm)): Binary entropy function: a(1)=0; for n > 1, a(n) = n + min { a(k)+a(n-k) : 1 <= k <= n-1 }.
+* [A003452](http://oeis.org/A003452) ([L10 program](A003452.asm)): Number of nonequivalent dissections of an n-gon into 3 polygons by nonintersecting diagonals rooted at a cell up to rotation and reflection.
 * [A003453](http://oeis.org/A003453) ([L09 program](A003453.asm)): Number of nonequivalent dissections of an n-gon into 3 polygons by nonintersecting diagonals up to rotation and reflection.
 * [A003461](http://oeis.org/A003461) ([L07 program](A003461.asm)): Bode numbers multiplied by 10: 4 + 3*floor(2^(n-1)).
 * [A003462](http://oeis.org/A003462) ([L07 program](A003462.asm)): a(n) = (3^n - 1)/2.